Hillary0001/DOCUMENTATION_SKILHARVEST_STATIONARIES./README.md

 At SkillHarvest, we believe in the transformative power of knowledge.
 Join us on this journey of learning, exploration, and skill development.
 Whether you're a data novice or a seasoned pro, there's always something new to discover in the ever-evolving world of data.

 Happy Learning!

+## Data Sources
+The primary data source employed in this analysis is the "DataSale.csv" file, which is an open-source dataset available for free download from various online platforms like Kaggle, FRED, or any other open data repository site.

+## Tools Used
+- Ms Excel for Data Cleaning [Download Here](https:/www.microsoft.com)
+- SQL Server (For Querying and Analysis)
+- power BI (For Reporting)
+- Ms Power Point (For Presentation)

+## Data Cleaning and Preparation
+EDA involved exploring the Data to answer some questions about the Data such as:
+  - What is overall sales trend?
+  - Which product are atop sellers?
+  - What are the product on peak sales?